DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Introduction

-2. A novel end-to-end architecture is proposed that embodies the capabilities of convolutional filters along with LPQ and handcrafted features to detect PAs created using known and unknown materials.
+1. A novel end-to-end architecture is proposed that embodies the capabilities of convolutional filters along with LPQ and handcrafted features to detect PAs fabricated using known and unknown materials.

+2. A dynamic fusion of handcrafted and convolutional features is proposed which addresses the limitations that occur in static fusion of these features.

+3. An experimental study is presented that shows the performance of PAs on the DenseNet classifier and DNNs which are trained with handcrafted and LPQ features individually and a combined feature vector comprised of LPQ and handcrafted feature values.

-3. An exhaustive comparison of the proposed method's performance with state-of-the-art methods has been done in intra-sensor, known-material and unknown-material paradigms and the proposed method outperforms others in terms of classification accuracy.
+4. An exhaustive comparative study, conducted on intra-sensor known-material and unknown-material protocols, reveals that the proposed method outperforms others in terms of classification accuracy.

+5. From TSNE representations, it is evident that the proposed model demonstrates consistency while detecting spoofs fabricated with known and unknown materials. \\

-The remainder of this paper is organized as follows.
-Section \ref{related work} discusses the state-of-the-art methods suggested by researchers for the detection of PAs along with their advantages and limitations.
-Section \ref{proposed work} describes the designing and working of the proposed architecture.
-In section \ref{experimental results}, experimental results are given and comparative analysis is discussed in \ref{comparative analysis}.
-The conclusion is discussed in section \ref{conclusion}.
+The rest of this paper is arranged in following order: Section \ref{related work} presents related work by researchers for the detection of PAs, highlighting their advantages and limitations.
+Section \ref{proposed work} provides the details of architecture and design of proposed method.
+Section \ref{experimentalresults} presents the experimental setup and protocol details while Section \ref{EXPCA} provides the experimental results, followed by a comparative analysis.
+Finally, the conclusion is provided in Section \ref{conclusion}.